luisalmas/gym-management/README.md

 #### Todo

-    - Tests (with T.Run)
+    - Tests (with T.Run) X
     - Explain everything in readme (how to clone, commands to run, comands to run tests, explain all endpoints)
     - Simplify dates in inputs
     - Errors when parsing dates
-    - Customize the messages in required in dtos
+    - Customize the messages in required in dtos X
-    - Errors in objects to return just one
+    - Errors in objects to return just one X
     - Trim spaces in strings

     - More search parameters (if there is time)